allan-tulane/fa-23-recitation-01-zdupre18/README.md

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
   + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+  + n * k, resulting in a worst-case time complexity of O(n * k).
   + For binary search? **TODO: your answer goes here**
+  + O(log n)
   + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+  + binawry seach has a faster time of O(log n) than linear seach of O(n) with this we can see that tecbially it is better than linear in all aslepcts.